 Do you want to know how to make bread without yeast or baking soda?
-This easy no yeast milk bread recipe is perfect for anyone who wants fresh homemade bread in minutes!
+This easy, no-yeast milk bread recipe is perfect for anyone who wants fresh homemade bread in minutes!
 No kneading, rising, or special equipment is required!

 Nothing satisfies like a fresh, homemade loaf of bread.
 And when you're stuck at home without yeast to make the dough and give your house that comforting smell?